noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/elasticloadbalancing.md

 ## integrations

-- since ELB is fronting your resources, you'll generally want them in private subnets
+- since ELB is fronting your resources, you'll generally want them ELB public and the targets in private subnets

+### EKS

+- abcd